Uberi/University-Notes/MATH137/MATH137.md

 > Let $u = x^2$.
 Then $\frac{\dee}{\dee x} \int_c^{x^2} t^2 e^t \dee t = \frac{\dee u}{\dee x} \frac{\dee}{\dee u} \int_c^u t^2 e^t \dee t = 2x(u^2 e^u) = 2x(x^4 e^{x^2}) = 2x^5 e^{x^2}$.
 > So $f'(x) = -x^2 e^x + 2x^5 e^{x^2}$.

+In general, to differentiate an integral with endpoints that are functions, we split it at a constant so that there is only one endpoint that is a function, then substitute temporary variables for the endpoints.
+We then use the chain rule to differentiate with respect to $x$ by going through the temporary variables.

 ### Part 2

 If $f$ is continuous over $[a, b]$ and $F$ is any antiderivative of $f$, then $\int_a^b f(x) \dee x = F(b) - F(a)$.